Go to my Studio

 Leave it on unless you are working on the skin.

-Optional: but not for Children.
+Optional: but not for Children. ( Keep your Children well away from this operation ).
 At this stage you can pour on a solution of formic acid , 1 cup to 4 litres water, to make the skin more pliable.

 ( Dangerous, wear rubber gloves and glasses.
-Wash afterwards.)
+Wash if you get any on you straight away and after the job.)

 After 3 days sprinkle on Alum powder.
 Leave for a couple of weeks.
 Spread the mixture around every day.

-You can use chrome alum to make your skin washable.
+You can use chrome alum ( Chemical Supplies or Tanner ) to make your skin washable.
 Just mix up a weak solution to start with ( 4oz to 5 litres warm water ) and gradually strengthen it over a period of a week.
+Apply 3 coats spaced about two days between each appliction.
 Dangerous wear rubber gloves

 You may have to tighten the chords around the skin every so often.

-Scrape off the excess salt and alum, and put in a plastic container
+Scrape off the excess salt, alum, chrome alum, and put in a plastic container.
+You can use this again.

-Wash the skin.
+Wash the skin and collect the liquid in a plastic container.
 The run off kills grass and rusts metal.

-As the skin dries work it and break the fibres with the right angled piece of a tyre lever.
+As the skin dries to about 80% to 90%, work it and break the fibres with the

 Some dangerous chemicals are used in tanning skins, take care and use rubber gloves and protective glasses.
 Do not get the solutions on your own skin.
 Use this recipe at your own risk.